 Well-known examples here are solutions from Google or Microsoft, or familiar-to-many CRM systems from Salesforce, HubSpot, Oracle, or Zoho.

-Сonversely, сustom software demonstrates the most personalized approach, as tailored apps can specifically consider business demands.
+Сonversely, сustom software demonstrates the most personalized approach, as tailor-made software can specifically consider business demands.
 To get it, the entrepreneur should assemble or hire a dedicated team that will develop an application for specific requirements.

 Here is a small list of characteristics inherent in the two types.

-Both types have their advantages.
-Let's dive into the benefits of off-the-shelf software first.
+Both types have their benefits.
+Let's dive into the advantages of off-the-shelf software first.

 If you expect a quick start, then such products are just for this.
 However, they are often difficult to integrate with existing systems, which negates the speed benefit.